**The importance of functional independence**

-The Barthel Index is a well-regarded tool in physical and rehabilitation medicine, particularly for assessing functional independence in individuals, including stroke patients (Sulter et al., 1999).
+The Barthel Index is a well-regarded performance evaluation tool in physical and rehabilitation medicine, particularly for assessing functional independence in individuals, including stroke patients admitted to hospitals or at home (Sulter et al., 1999).
 This index has two modified versions, developed in the 1960s by Dr. Florence Mahoney and Dorothea W. Barthel.

 In 1988, Collin et al. revised the scoring system of the index to utilize 1-point increments, resulting in a total score that ranges from 0 to 20.
 This adjustment was made to address the “disproportionate impression of accuracy” (Collin et al., 1988).
-Subsequently, in 1989, Shah et al. further refined the index to enhance its sensitivity and reliability in assessing stroke rehabilitation outcomes, including inpatient rehabilitation.
-The Shah Modified Barthel Index retains the original scoring range of 0-100, but it introduced a five-point rating scale to improve both reliability and sensitivity in detecting changes.
+Subsequently, in 1989, Shah et al. further refined the outcome measure to enhance its sensitivity and reliability in assessing stroke rehabilitation outcomes, including inpatient rehabilitation.
+The Shah Modified Barthel Index retains the original scoring range of 0-100, but it introduced varying point increments to improve both reliability and sensitivity in detecting changes.

 Carepatron has created a template based on the Shah et al. version.
 This Modified Barthel Index (MBI) is a comprehensive instrument for measuring an individual's capacity to perform essential activities of daily living (ADLs).
 The assessment is especially valuable for evaluating the functional status of patients recovering from strokes or other brain injuries.